JamesLampton/piggybank-squeal/src/main/pig/word_count/README.md

 State
 =====

-By default, squeal stores intermediate state using the Trident in memory store (TODO: LRU or just memory?).
+By default, Squeal stores intermediate state using the Trident in memory store (TODO: LRU or just memory?).
 This presents three problems: filling memory, lack of persistence, and no fault tolerance.
 Trident provides a state mechanism to address all these issues.
 To enable them for Squeal, you will need to set properties to tell the system how to persist things.
 This project